openstack/tempest/HACKING.rst

 docstrings for the workflow in each test methods can be used instead.
 A good example of this would be::

-    class TestVolumeBootPattern(manager.ScenarioTest):
+    class TestServerBasicOps(manager.ScenarioTest):

-        """
+        """The test suite for server basic operations

-        This test case attempts to reproduce the following steps:
+        This smoke test case follows this basic set of operations:

-         * Create in Cinder some bootable volume importing a Glance image
+         * Create a keypair for use in launching an instance
-         * Boot an instance from the bootable volume
+         * Create a security group to control network access in instance
-         * Write content to the volume
+         * Add simple permissive rules to the security group
-         * Delete an instance and Boot a new instance from the volume
+         * Launch an instance
-         * Check written content in the instance
+         * Perform ssh to instance
-         * Create a volume snapshot while the instance is running
+         * Verify metadata service
-         * Boot an additional instance from the new snapshot based volume
+         * Verify metadata on config_drive
-         * Check written content in the instance booted from snapshot
+         * Terminate the instance
         """

 Test Identification with Idempotent ID